 When it comes to higher education, such as universities, tuition fees do apply.
 As of the 2023 academic year, UK students pay up to £9,250 per year for undergraduate courses at public universities in England.
 These fees can typically be covered by government-backed student loans, which are repaid based on post-graduate income thresholds.

 For international students, tuition costs are considerably higher.
 Fees typically range from £15,000 to £35,000 per year, with some courses, such as medicine or engineering, commanding the highest fees.
 The exact figure depends on the university and the specific degree programme.
+Students should also budget for study costs, such as textbooks, stationery, and equipment needed for their courses.

 Additionally, many UK universities offer scholarships and bursaries for both domestic and international students, which can significantly offset overall costs.
+When planning for the total cost of studying in London, it is important to consider additional costs such as visa fees, travel expenses, start-up costs, and field trips, as these can impact a student’s overall budget.

 Taxes